ruiaylin/test/gitlist/readme.md

 ## C++
 * [awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C/C++ frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.(lang:markdown, star:6153, 2016/09/23)
 * [8cc](https://github.com/rui314/8cc) - 8cc is a compiler for the C programming language.
 It's intended to support all C11 language features while keeping the code as small and simple as possible.
 The compiler is able to compile itself.
 You can see its code both as an implementation of the C language and as an example of what this compiler is able to compile.(lang: C, star:2385, 2016/10/10)
+* [c4](https://github.com/rswier/c4) - C in four functions.
+An exercise in minimalism.(lang: C, star:3358, 2016/10/10)
+* [write-a-C-interpreter](https://github.com/lotabout/write-a-C-interpreter) - Write a simple interpreter of C. Inspired by c4 and largely based on it.(lang: C, star:347, 2016/10/10)

 ---
 ## devops